owainlewis/swagger-gen/README.md

 3. More complex code generation through Clojure functions

 ## Usage

-There are two ways to use the swagger generator.
-If your use case is simple enough, you can use the CLI and a single mustache template to generate code from a swagger spec.

 This example generates HTML docs from the canonical petstore example.